tomaszz95/tomaszz95/README.md

 ## 📕 Projects

-### Netflix Clone - Fully responsive website, which is an advanced clone of the popular striming service Netflix, with many of its features.
+### Netflix Clone - Fully responsive website, which is an advanced clone of the popular streaming service Netflix, with many of its features.

 The project is created in NextJS (13) using a small amount of React Redux, Firebase and written in Typescript.
 The page is fully responsive - for mobiles, tablets and desktops.
-App is 'cloning' netflix site - I used the tmdb database, which is not as detailed as the netflix one, that means no videos, no detailed information about individual episodes of series or other detailed data.
-The application contains many sub-pages, starting from the main view, through the whole process of logging in and registering, selecting a profile and editing it (some properties can be edited, others blocked in this demo version), up to the main page of series, movies and individual sub-pages.
-Due to the nature of the app I used another icons, used some dummy texts and this is not 'pixel perfect' clone - this is mainly due to a different api, which dictates a different placement of for example series and movie posters (netflix has them horizontally, tmdb vertically, also another data etc.).
+The app is 'cloning' the Netflix site - I used the tmdb database, which is not as detailed as the Netflix one.
+This means no videos, no detailed information about individual episodes of series, or other detailed data.
+The application contains many sub-pages, starting from the main view, through the whole process of logging in and registering, selecting a profile and editing it (some properties can be edited, others are blocked in this demo version), up to the main page of series, movies and individual sub-pages.
+Due to the nature of the app I used different icons, employed some dummy texts, and this is not a 'pixel perfect' clone - mainly due to a different api, which dictates a different placement of for example series and movie posters (netflix has them horizontally, tmdb vertically, also another data etc.).
-App is still in proggress mode.
+The app is still in progress mode.
 <br/>

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/tomaszz95/Netflixclone)     [![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)](https://netflixcloneen.vercel.app/)

 ### Gradebook - An online app for students and teachers

 An application that partially mimics the operation of an electronic gradebook.
-It allows you to check your schedule, your grades, statistics, and from the teacher's side to add a new news or grade to a student.
-Project created in NextJS (Typescript), using React Redux, Firebase, MongoDB.
-Combines frontend with backend and retrieving data from databases.
+It allows you to check your schedule, your grades, statistics, and from the teacher's side to add news or new grades to a student.
+The project is created in NextJS (Typescript), using React Redux, Firebase, MongoDB.
+It combines frontend with backend and retrieving data from databases.
 <br/>

 #### To log in as a student you need to use the login dataset: